Course Outline

 Format:

 Academic format You will be given a rough copy of a feature story, and an academic writing article that you will be asked to edit.
 You may choose one.
-In the process you will edit the article to an exact number of words while correcting errors of style, grammar, spelling and punctuation in accordance with the rules laid down in the learning materials, tutorials and the style guide.
-You will write a headline for the article or a title for the academic work, and produce a 250 word report to provide to the author to explain your editorial suggestions.
+In the process you will edit the article to an exact number of words while correcting errors of style, grammar, spelling and punctuation in accordance with the rules laid down in the learning materials, workshops and the style guide.
+You will write a headline for the article or a title for the academic work, and produce a 300 word report to provide to the author to explain your editorial suggestions.

 Criteria: